cloud-elements/sample-app-ui/README.md

 REACT_APP_CE_ENV=[optional for using staging or snapshot, app defaults to production]
 ```

 Add your vendor OAuth app keys to the `.env` file.
-Only one is need for the app to function, but total number is unlimited.
+Only one is needed for the app to function, but total number is unlimited.

 ```
 ## Vendor App keys